Close Menu

 Can I replace electrical outlets myself?

 Yes, many homeowners can replace outlets themselves with the right tools and precautions.
-However, if you’re uncomfortable or encounter issues, it’s best to call a professional electrician.
+However, if you’re uncomfortable, lack a neutral wire, or encounter unexpected wiring, it’s best to call a professional electrician.

 Steven Lentz